ChuuniMage/krzysztophor/utilities/iterate.md

 [< Back to roleUtils.ts - The Role Utilities](roleUtils.md)

 I was very proud of this function from the initial commit.
-However, it didn't make the cut for the release of the bot.
-I had a common task - Iterating over members, and returning data, and so I had defined a function that did exactly this.
+However, it didn't make the cut for the production release.
+This post will cover why.

 The structure of this function is rather complex, starting from its inputs:
 - `dataToUpdate`, intentionally an `any` type in order to accomodate for any sort of data that might be fed through the function